multimediaeval/2019-Pixel-Privacy-Task/README.md

 ## Necessary resources
 * The dataset used for the MediaEval 2019 Pixel Privacy task is a subset of the validation images from the Places365-Standard data set, which can be downloaded here: http://data.csail.mit.edu/places/places365/val_256.tar.
-  * `MEPP18val` is the list of images  for development set.
-This list can be downloaded from this [link](https://github.com/multimediaeval/2018-Pixel-Privacy-Task/blob/82b3352c75c3e3bba736fc837864bbead83138b1/MEPP18labels/MEPP18val.csv).
+  * `MEPP18val` is the list of images for development set, and can be found in this [link](https://github.com/multimediaeval/2018-Pixel-Privacy-Task/blob/82b3352c75c3e3bba736fc837864bbead83138b1/MEPP18labels/MEPP18val.csv).
-  * `MEPP19test` is a subset of `MEPP18test` used last year, and all the selected images are ensured to be correctly classified by the attack model (ResNet50-places).
-There are in total 600 images, **around** 10 for each of the 60 privacy-sensitive scene categories.
-The list of images in test set can be found in this [link](https://github.com/multimediaeval/2019-Pixel-Privacy-Task/tree/master/MEPP19labels)
+  * `MEPP19test` is the list of images for test set, and can be found in this [link](https://github.com/multimediaeval/2019-Pixel-Privacy-Task/tree/master/MEPP19labels)
   * `MEPP19test_manual.csv`: A list of one image per category from the test set.
 If `MEPP19test.csv` is alphabetized, this is the first image in every category.
 Focus on these images if you are applying protective transformations by manually manipulating the images (instead of using an automatic filter).
   * [ResNet50-places365](http://places2.csail.mit.edu/models_places365/resnet50_places365.pth.tar) (Pytorch) will be used as the attack model to evaluate the performance of protection.
 For image preprocessing, only normalization is applied without resizing and cropping.
 You can use this model to develop your protection approach.
 * The overview paper is under work now, you can refer to it later on.